jbmort/Native-Plant-Tracker/README.md

 The Native Plant Tracker is meant to be a tool for those who manage native gardens or butterfly gardens.
 It is a way to track what has been planted, when it was planted, track changes in species composition from year to year, and compare gardens.
-> I am currently working on expanding this project to utilize the Permapeople API to integrate their plant data for more accurate plant information and deeper insight into users gardens to provide more useful feedback and value to users.
+The application now also pulls data from the Permapeople API to integrate their plant data to provide a rich user experience.
+This data will provide greater insight into the user's garden and improve the value provided beyond just tracking plants

+> I am currently working to expand garden data options to provide the user with feedback on what plants work well for their garden and for future plant suggestions based on garden conditions.

->As of September 26th, 2025 the application is still live on AWS and can be visited at http://jm-capstone-front-end-2025.s3-website-us-east-1.amazonaws.com/
+>As of September 26th, 2025 the original version of the application is still live on AWS and can be visited at http://jm-capstone-front-end-2025.s3-website-us-east-1.amazonaws.com/

 ## Upcoming Features
-+ Add Api integration for full spectrum plant data (currently working on)
-+ Implement search functionality on the front end when a user wants to add a plant to their garden
 + Add optional conditions for gardens such as location, amount of sunlight and soil moisture.
+(Currently working on)
 + Add AI-powered plant recommendations for users gardens based on conditions and plants that already exist in that garden